Florida Retirement System

 Your participation in DROP does not change your conditions of employment.
 When your DROP period ends, you must terminate employment.
 At that time, you will receive your accumulated DROP benefits and begin receiving your monthly retirement benefit.

 While participating in DROP, each full fiscal year a percentage of sick time can be sheltered through the BENCOR Special Pay Plan.
-Each June 30, payroll calculates the amount you are eligible for payout based on your hire date and then applies the following scale: first full fiscal year in DROP = 20%, year 2 = 25%, year 3 = 33 1/3%, year 4 = 50% and 100% when you depart the college.
-Sick leave sheltering only takes place if the amount is in excess of $4,000; if less, your sick time remains available for use.
-Effective July 1, 2017 the threshold amount for sheltering sick leave payout will increase from $4,000 to $5,000.
+Each June 30, the College calculates the amount you are eligible for payout based on your hire date and then applies the following scale: first full fiscal year in DROP = 20%, year 2 = 25%, year 3 = 33 1/3%, year 4 = 50% and 100% when you depart the college.
+Sick leave sheltering only takes place if the amount is in excess of $5,000; if less, your sick time remains available for use.
 Vacation can also be sheltered through a BENCOR account.
 If you choose to do so at the beginning of DROP, you will need to use your vacation time during DROP as you cannot be paid out again.